 Financial literacy enables an understanding of how to manage personal finances, establish financial goals, and how to develop a plan to reach financial goals.

 Financial literacy enables students to develop critical skills in money management that will carry beyond college.
 Students are better prepared to make informed decisions now and in the future that will aid in building financial stability, including higher savings and reduced debt.
+Regardless of your location, we can help on-campus or virtually!

 These key concepts enable students’ understanding of financial aid and how that contributes to overall financial literacy.

 UWF offers multiple sources of financial aid to help students pay for educational expenses.
 Our types of financial assistance include grants, scholarships, work study, and loans and are sourced from federal, state, institutional, and donor entities.
+UWF encourages students to initially seek non-loan financial aid options such as grants and/or scholarships if eligibility exists.
+In addition to the various types of gift aid offered, students are encouraged to seek private scholarships to help offset expenses.
+For the students that must borrow, UWF encourages to borrow the least amount required to meet your needs.

 The information you provide on the FAFSA calculates what is known as your Expected Family Contribution (EFC).
 UWF, along with most colleges, uses the EFC as the basis for awarding need-based financial aid.
 The EFC measures your family's ability to contribute to educational costs but is not necessarily what you are asked to pay.